 The Pilgrims’ Office is open during these hours every day of the year with the EXCEPTION of Christmas Day – 25 December, and New Year’s Day – 1 January.
 If you complete your pilgrimage on these days your Compostela can be obtained in the Cathedral.

-For more information on the pilgrim’s certificate or any of the Camino de Santiago walking routes please contact one of Camino Specialists.
+For more information on the pilgrim’s certificate or any of the Camino de Santiago walking routes please contact us.